alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Download and install the VPN Client from the virtual network VPN gateway

+1. Navigate to `/safe_haven_management/scripts/local/out/certs/out`.
+2. Rename the `client.pfx` file `DSG-P2S-<shm-id>-ClientCert.pfx` and updoad to the keyvault.
+3. Rename the `caCert.pem` file `DSG-P2S-<shm-id>-RootCert.pem`
-1. Navigate to `/safe_haven_management/scripts/local/out/certs/` and double click `client.pfx` to install it (on Mac).
+4. Double click `client.pfx` to install it (on Mac).
 Enter `password`.
-2. Next, on the portal navigate to the Safe Haven Management (SHM) VNet gateway in the SHM subscription via `Resource Groups -> RG_SHM_VNET -> SHM_VNET1_GW`.
+5. Next, on the portal navigate to the Safe Haven Management (SHM) VNet gateway in the SHM subscription via `Resource Groups -> RG_SHM_VNET -> SHM_VNET1_GW`.
-3. Once there open the "Point-to-site configuration page under the "Settings" section in the left hand sidebar.
+6. Once there open the "Point-to-site configuration page under the "Settings" section in the left hand sidebar.
-4. Click the "Download VPN client" link at the top of the page to get the root certificate (VpnServerRoot.cer) and VPN configuration file (VpnSettings.xml).
+7. Click the "Download VPN client" link at the top of the page to get the root certificate (VpnServerRoot.cer) and VPN configuration file (VpnSettings.xml).

-5. Follow the [VPN set up instructions](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) using the Windows or Mac sections as appropriate.
+8. Follow the [VPN set up instructions](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) using the Windows or Mac sections as appropriate.

 You should now be able to connect to the virtual network.
 Each time you need to access the virtual network ensure you are connected to it.